6 Super Spots to See Wildflowers near Bishop

 If you’re unused to the altitude you may find you get winded easily.
 Slow down … you’ll see more flowers that way too!

-An excellent guide to finding the wildflowers of the Eastern Sierra is available to download in PDF form.
-Click here for a link to download.
+An excellent guide to finding the spring wildflowers of the Eastern Sierra is available to download in PDF form.
+Or better yet visit Bishop’s Wildflower Tutorial which gives you all the information at your fingertips including what’s blooming now.

 Mazourka Canyon